LoganJFisher/TeXSend/README.md

 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
 <!-----------------------------------------------------------------------------------HEADER----------------------------------------------------------------------------------->
 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
-TeXSend is a suite of userscripts which allow you to compile LaTeX code in your preferred email service (currently only Gmail).
+TeXSend is a suite of userscripts which allow you to compile LaTeX code in your favorite email services.

 Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
 That includes all standard equation elements, matrices, arrays, and lots more.